Since the Secure Layer (SSL) Protocol was adopted by Netscape in 1994, SSL Certificates have grown into an almost unbreakable force.

 Myth 4.
 Every HTTPS site requires a unique public IP address

 SSL Certificates are very versatile, and people often underestimate their potential.
 A Wildcard SSL Certificate allows you to include an unlimited number of subdomains under a single IP address.
 It’s the perfect solution to secure both your primary domain and all the subdomains as well.
+Moreover, if your server supports SNI (Server Name indication) you don’t need a separate IP address for every website you want to encrypt.

 Myth 5.
 The more expensive the certificate, the better the encryption